yjingj/BGW-xWAS-SS/README.md

 * Install required C++ libraries C++ libraries *zlib*, *gsl*, *eigen3*, *lapack*, *atlas*, *blas* are used to develop this tool.
 Please install these libraries to your system and include the library path `-I[path to libraries]` accordingly in the C++ compilation command line in the `Makefile`.

 * Compile C++ library *./libStatGen/libStatGen.a* under your system by using the following commands:

 ```
-cd libStatGen
+cd BGW-TWAS/libStatGen/;
-make clean
+make clean;
 make
 ```

-* Compile C++ source code for *./bin/Estep_mcmc* that will be used to run the Estep MCMC algorithm to estimate eQTL effect sizes and the posterior causal probabilities (PCP) to be an eQTL, by using the following commands under `BGW-TWAS/` directory:
+* Compile C++ source code for the executible file *./bin/Estep_mcmc* that will be used to run the Estep MCMC algorithm to estimate eQTL effect sizes and the posterior causal probabilities (PCP) to be an eQTL, by using the following commands under `BGW-TWAS/` directory:

 ```
+cd BGW-TWAS/;
-make clean
+make clean ;
 make
 ```

+* Even though a compiled executible file *./bin/Estep_mcmc* from our cluster is provided on GITHUB, please still compile one for your own system.

 ### 2. Additional Requirements
 * Tool [**tabix**](https://www.htslib.org/doc/tabix.html)